auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 - **Model** - This is the layer that does not change if compared to MVC.
 It still represents the data-model layer of your application, and can hold business logic responsibilities as well.
 You may also want to create a manager class to manipulate the model objects and a network manager class to handle requests and data parsing.

 - **View** - Here things start to change.
-The _View_ layer in MVVM englobes the interface (UIView subclasses, xib and storyboard files), the view logic (animations, drawing) and handling user input events (button clicks, transitions, etc).
-Those are responsibilities of the _View_ and the _Controller_ in the MVC.
-This means that your views will remain the same, while your controllers will only contain a small subset of the responsibilities they have in MVC - and will get reasonably smaller than usual
+The view layer in MVVM englobes the interface (UIView subclasses, xib and storyboard files), the view logic (animations, drawing) and handling user input events (button clicks, transitions, etc).
+Those are responsibilities of the View and the _Controller_ in the MVC.
+This means that your views will remain the same, while your view controller subclasses will only contain a small subset of the responsibilities they have in MVC - and will get reasonably smaller than usual

-- **ViewModel** - That's the new home for most of your usual Controller code. _ViewModel_ will request the data from the model layer (it might be a local access to a database or a network request) and pass it back to the view, formatted in the way it will be displayed.
-But it's a two-way mechanism: user input, when necessary, will also get through the ViewModel to update the Model.
-Since the ViewModel controls exactly what is being displayed, it's useful to use some data binding mechanism between the two layers.
+- **ViewModel** - That's the new home for most of your usual controller code.
+The view model layer will request the data from the model layer (it might be a local access to a database or a network request) and pass it back to the view, formatted in the way it will be displayed.
+But it's a two-way mechanism: user input, when necessary, will also get through the view model layer to update the model.
+Since the view model controls exactly what is being displayed, it's useful to use some data binding mechanism between the two layers.

-Comparing to MVC, you change from a architecture that looks like this:
+Comparing to MVC, you change from a pattern that looks like this:

 <img src="img/mvc-pattern.png">